Cathedral of the Most Blessed Sacrament

-The Cathedral of the Most Blessed Sacrament is a Neo-Gothic style Roman Catholic cathedral church in the United States.
-It is the seat of the archbishop of the Roman Catholic Archdiocese of Detroit.
-The metropolitan archdiocese for the Roman Catholic Ecclesiastical Province of Detroit includes all dioceses in the state of Michigan; in addition, in 2000 the archdiocese accepted pastoral responsibility for the Roman Catholic Church in the Cayman Islands, which consists of Saint Ignatius Parish on Grand Cayman (the Archdiocese of Kingston maintains a mission sui iuris jurisdiction over the Cayman Islands).
-The cathedral is located at 9844 Woodward Avenue in Detroit, Michigan, adjacent to Detroit's Boston-Edison Historic District.
+The Cathedral of the Most Blessed Sacrament is a Neo-Gothic style Roman Catholic cathedral of the Roman Catholic Archdiocese of Detroit.
+The cathedral is located at 9844 Woodward Avenue in Detroit, Michigan, in the United States, adjacent to the Boston-Edison Historic District.
 The cathedral was listed on the National Register of Historic Places in 1982.

+Construction started on Most Blessed Sacrament as a parish church in 1905, but it was not dedicated until 1930.
+After the Diocese of Detroit became the Archdiocese of Detroit in 1923, the church was repurposed as the cathedral.
+Construction of its towers and facade was not completed until 1951, the year of the cathedral's consecration.
+Pope John Paul II briefly visited Most Blessed Sacrament in 1987.